trevorhobenshield/QuickLabel/README.md

 # QuantLabel

-Parallelized dataset auto-labeling using SOTA quantized (PTQ) models in PyTorch, TensorFlow, and Keras
+Quick dataset auto-labeling using quantized (PTQ) models in PyTorch, TensorFlow, and Keras

 ## Examples